-Library Street Collective is excited to announce this year’s iteration of Public Matter, Digitalia, curated by Lady PheOnix of YES UNIVERSE!
+Library Street Collective’s 2019 iteration of Public Matter: Digitalia is curated by Lady PheOnix!
 Digitalia presents augmented reality artwork by Francois Beaurain and Medina Dugger, Manzel Bowman, KESH, Trevor Stuurman, and Kyle Yearwood.
-Digitalia will open in.
-The Belt on Saturday, July 20th from 6-10PM, coinciding with a gallery exhibition Manifest Destiny at Library Street Collective from 6-8PM.
-The exhibition is presented by Ingrid LaFleur and Library Street Collective.
+The exhibition is presented by Library Street Collective and Ingrid LaFleur.